rgdonohue/GIS-OSS/docs/legal_architecture.md

 # Legal & Jurisdictional Architecture

-This document consolidates legal guidance to ensure GIS-OSS complies with tribal, federal, and state obligations while preserving Tribal sovereignty and limiting liability.
+This document sketches the legal considerations we need to address so GIS-OSS can comply with tribal, federal, and state obligations while preserving Tribal sovereignty and limiting liability.
+It is a starting point to discuss with tribal legal teams and will evolve with their direction.

 ## Legal Frameworks To Embed